autodesk-cloud/ci-ochopod/_sources/operations.txt

 for details).

 The *YAML definition* to use for each component can be found in the repository (grep for *marathon.yml*).
-Please note some of them specify settings that are not defaulted (especially for the slave image which requires a few credentials).
+Please note some of them specify settings that are not defaulted (especially for the slaves which require a few credentials and the Slack_ relay).
 You can copy them all in one place and edit them according to your needs.

 Go ahead and add all those pods in an arbitrary "ci" namespace (for instance).
 We first need a Redis_ pod in that namespace to act as a buffer & queue.
-Let's assume we have one already running.
 We then need at least one *hook* pod (to receive HTTP POST requests from Git) and a at least one *slave* pod.
-Let's pick 3 slaves for the sake of illustration.
+Finally we need to add a top-level HAProxy_ to direct traffic to the hooks and a Slack_ relay to forward notifications.

 Open the CLI and deploy.
 For instance:

 .. code:: bash

+    $ cd images/marathon
     $ ocho cli my-cluster
     welcome to the ocho CLI !
-(CTRL-C or exit to get out) my-cluster > deploy -n ci images/marathon/hook/marathon.yml -t 120 my-cluster > deploy -n ci images/marathon/slave/marathon.yml -t 120 -p 3
+(CTRL-C or exit to get out) my-cluster > deploy -n ci hook/marathon.yml
+    my-cluster > deploy -n ci redis/marathon.yml
+    my-cluster > deploy -n ci haproxy/marathon.yml
+    my-cluster > deploy -n ci slack-relay/marathon.yml
+    my-cluster > deploy -n ci slave/marathon.yml

 Once this is done you should have 5 pods running on your cluster: